Arch Linux installation

 hostnamectl set-hostname <hostname>.

-2. For the GPU drivers use pacman -S nvidia nvidia-utils nvidia-settings for Nvidia, mesa libva-mesa-driver for AMD or Intel of GMA 4500 up to Coffee Lake architectures, intel-media-driver for Intel of Broadwell and newer architectures.
+For the GPU drivers use pacman -S nvidia nvidia-utils nvidia-settings for Nvidia, mesa libva-mesa-driver for AMD (add vulkan-radeon if you have a modern card) or Intel of GMA 4500 up to Coffee Lake architectures, intel-media-driver for Intel of Broadwell and newer architectures.

 pacman -S virtualbox-guest-utils for VirtualBox.